lkodinsson/MARS/Contact_Info.md

-# Contact
+# Contact Info

-My name is Loki Karolius Odinsson.
+Hello! 😊 My name is Loki Karolius Odinsson.

 If you want to contact me you can [send me an email](mailto:tcjantzen@gmail.com?subject=RE%3AMARS).